-Supporting LGBT+ young people: Charlie’s story
+Supporting LGBTQ+ young people: Charlie’s story

 Growing up for Charlie wasn’t easy.
 Throughout her childhood, she witnessed drug and alcohol abuse in her home.
 At one point, she was taken into foster care with her younger siblings.

 Charlie came out as a transgender when she was 12 years old.
 She threw a letter down the stairs to her family to tell them she was in the wrong body.

 Eventually she sat down with her parents and explained: “I am who I am, I don’t choose who I am.
 You have to be who you want to be, otherwise you might not be here at all.